mmphego/mmphego.github.io/_posts/2022-03-21-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-3.md

 5 directories, 6 files
 ```

-The following sections will explains some of the files and directories we will be creating.
+The following sections will explain some of the files and directories we will be creating.

 #### Dependencies